ZhengLinLei/pcb-project-kicad/README.md

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]

 This is a collection of Kicad projects that I have created.
 I am sharing them in the hope that they will be useful to others.
+Bom list in [https://zhenglinlei.github.io/pcb-project-kicad/](https://zhenglinlei.github.io/pcb-project-kicad/)

 ## Schema
 The schema files are in the `schema` directory.
 They are in the Kicad format.